Tree pod Burial: Green memorial options for remembering loved ones

 Their idea revolves around a natural and eco-friendly burial approach.
 Human remains, gently wrapped in a natural fiber cloth, find their resting place within an egg-shaped pod.
 This pod, designed to be eco-friendly, is carefully placed in the ground, with a tree planted directly above it.

 While this new and interesting idea is constantly changing and getting better, the designers have already introduced a smaller version of the pod.
 This version can securely hold the ashes of the departed.
 Much like its larger similar person or thing, once filled with the ashes, it is gently laid to rest, with a young tree planted above.
-Over the course of several months or even years, the pod breaks down naturally into harmless things, allowing the ashes to combine with the earth.
+Over several months or even years, the pod breaks down naturally into harmless things, allowing the ashes to combine with the earth.

 Types of Tree Pod Burial